getcloudless/cloudless/README.md

 The "image" section represents the name of the image you want your instances to have.
 In this case, we are using an image name only found in AWS by default, so this example will only work there.
-See `example-blueprints/gce-apache` for a GCE example blueprint.
+See `examples/apache` for a blueprint that works cross cloud because it uses a custom image.

 The "initialization" section describes startup scripts that you want to run when the instance boots.
 You may also pass in variables, which will get passed to